The return of the Monterey style: How 1960s tract homes brought Spanish Colonial elegance to the Tri-Valley

 A charming Monterey-style home on Wimbledon Way, Livermore, showcasing the style’s signature balconies.

-Pleasanton saw the style gain traction later in the decade.
+Though Pleasanton was slower to adopt the style, it did so with impact by the late 1960s.
 Galli Homes included Monterey-style homes at Pleasanton Meadows in 1969.

 Monterey-style home with balcony supports on Churchill Drive, Pleasanton.